hpc/charliecloud/doc-src/dev.rst

   ready to go, without the project lead needing to consult both the list of PRs and their own list of review requests, and also to provide a way to request reviews from the project lead without also requesting merge.

+  Comments should all be packaged up into a single review; click *Start a review* rather than *Add single comment*.
+Then the PR author gets only a single notification instead of one for every comment you make.

 * Closing issues: We close issues when we've taken the requested action, decided not to take action, resolved the question, or actively determined an